aws-samples/aws-cdk-examples-proserve/python/elasticache/README.md

 ## Overview
 A CDK app for deploying AWS ElastiCache cluster and associated resources.
-Using this CDK app to deploy an AWS ElastiCache cluster with the Replication Group and Cluster mode, with the following features
+Using this CDK app to deploy an AWS ElastiCache cluster with the Replication Group and Cluster mode.
+Following are the features

 * Replication group with cluster mode disabled or enabled.
 * Log delivery to let you stream [Redis Slowlog][1] to Amazon CloudWatch Logs.